adugasamuel/Palmoria-Group-HR-Analytics-Case-Study/README.md

 ## Data cleaning checklist
 - **Undisclosed Gender**
-  Assigned a neutral placeholder value: *"Unidentified"* for employees who did not disclose gender.
+  I assigned a neutral placeholder value: *"Unidentified"* for employees who did not disclose gender.
 This preserves count integrity while making gender-based aggregations explicit.

 - **Employees without salary (no longer with the company)**
-  Filtered out records where Salary = 0, NULL, or missing.
+  I filtered out records where Salary = 0, NULL, or missing.
 Marked as inactive and removed from active workforce and pay analyses.

 - **Departments labelled NULL**
-  Removed or excluded records where the Department is missing/NULL for department-based analysis (to prevent noisy group comparisons).
+  I removed or excluded records where the Department is missing/NULL for department-based analysis (to prevent noisy group comparisons).

 - **Basic checks**
   - Removed duplicates on EmployeeID.